 With those $12/hour temp jobs, not much.

-A community arrives at such a dreary prognosis when it focuses its economic development efforts on unrealized consumer demand rather than develop for a supply of meaningful household incomes.
+A community arrives at such a dreary prognosis when it focuses its economic development efforts on unrealized consumer demand rather than develop for a supply of well-paying household incomes.

 It’s as if local leaders believe “build it, and they will come” is an undisputed maxim in life, rather than accept this phrase for what it truly is:

-2016.11.09 update: The 2016 election of Donald Trump to the Oval Office came, in part, from the rising anger and desperation emerging in the U.S. from globalization.
+2016.11.09 update: The 2016 election of Donald Trump to the Oval Office came, in part, from the rising anger and desperation emerging in American workers over globalization.
 It seems, however, that many of Trump’s followers misdirect this anger towards red herring issues, rather than comprehending the substantive core issues at play.
 Regardless, will these issues be addressed under Trump’s administration?
 Or did his voters just hand the hen-house key to the fox?
 We’ll see.

 2016.06.06 update: GE announced it sold its appliance operations to the Chinese appliance manufacturer Haier.
 Louisville no longer needs the sign, either.
 Next?